Question

 Leadership

-Perfect for demonstrating that you carried out plans, strategies, or initiatives with precision and accountability.
+Perfect for demonstrating how you carried out plans, strategies, or processes with precision and accountability

 Technical